capensis/canopsis/doc/TR/TR__alarms.rst

 All needed informations are described in it.
 If it's not clear, feel free to contact us.

 You have to know that data are provided by an adapter which relies on a webservice.
-In order to use only frontend concepts, we provide 1 dataset (in folder `datasets`) which can be loaded by the adapter.
+In order to use only frontend concepts, we already provide the adapter that call the webservice.
+So that you just need to use the adapter.

 .. code-block::

+  findQuery: function(store, query) {
+      var url = '/alerts/get-alarms';
-  return this.ajax('/static/canopsis/brick-alarms/datasets/ds1.json', 'GET', {data: ""});
+      return this.ajax(url, 'GET', {data: query});
+  }

-These data are already available in the alamrs controller. the "fetchData" method of the controller get these data.
+These data are already available in the alarms controller. the "fetchAlarms" method of the controller get these data.

 **TO BE COMPLETED BY FLO**

 .. code-block::

-    fetchData: function() {
+  fetchAlarms: function() {
     var controller = this;
+    var query = {
+      tstart: 0,
+      tstop: 0
+    };

-        var adapter = dataUtils.getEmberApplicationSingleton().__container__.lookup('adapter:serviceweatherdata');
+    var adapter = dataUtils.getEmberApplicationSingleton().__container__.lookup('adapter:alerts');
-        adapter.findQuery('serviceweatherdata', {}).then(function (result) {
+    adapter.findQuery('alerts', query).then(function (result) {
         // onfullfillment
-            console.log('Raw data', result);
+        var alerts = get(result, 'data');
-        }, function (reason) {
+    }, function (reason) {                                                                                                                     console.error('ERROR in the adapter: ', reason);
         // onrejection
-            console.error('ERROR in the adapter: ', reason);
     });
-    },
+  }

-the "result" variable give you the data.
+the "alerts" variable give you the data.

 Raw schema
 ^^^^^^^^^^

+* First, You already have inserted data in your environment so the existing adapter gives you data
-Here is the raw schema => https://git.canopsis.net/canopsis-ui-bricks/brick-alarms/raw/master/schemas/crecord.alarms.json **TO BE COMPLETED BY FLO**
+* If you need it, Here is the raw schema => https://git.canopsis.net/canopsis-ui-bricks/brick-alarms/raw/master/schemas/crecord.alerts.json

-You can find some datasets compliant with schema here : https://git.canopsis.net/canopsis-ui-bricks/brick-alarms/tree/master/datasets
+* If there is an issue with the backend, You can find some datasets compliant with schema here : https://git.canopsis.net/canopsis-ui-bricks/brick-alarms/tree/master/datasets

 WebService
 ^^^^^^^^^^

-**TO BE COMPLETED**
+Here is the webservice used, you can see all available parameters:

 .. code-block::